AAlhendi1707/PhylogicNDT_Docker/README.md

 ```

 ## Enviroment variables are:
 `-e MODULE` to select running module.
 This version of docker container only support `Cluster` and `BuildTree`.
-Default used by algorithm BuildTree.
+Default used by algorithm Cluster.

 `-e PATIENT_ID` to set Patient/Case ID.